We may earn a commission when you buy through links in our articles. Learn more.

 Best settlement-building online board game.

-It’s difficult to find a modern board game that’s more widely played than the ever-popular Catan.
+It’s difficult to find a modern board game that’s more widely played than the ever-popular Catan – one of the most popular strategy board games of all time.
 Settle an uninhabited island, collect resources, and build roads and cities, racing to collect sufficient victory points before your competitor colonists.
 Carefully assess where next to expand your settlements, keen to grab scarce resources that will bolster your borders, and make for key ingredients in deft trade agreements with other players.